stellar/stellar-protocol/core/cap-xxxx.md

 ## Motivation

+This proposal has two motivatons:
+1. The common requirement in financial institutions to use security modules that are FIPS approved.
-This proposal is motivated by financial institutions requirements with FIPS approved security modules, and making it possible for Stellar account holders to use cloud hosted HSMs (Hardware Security Modules) to store account keys.
+2. The inability that Stellar account holders have today to use cloud hosted HSMs (Hardware Security Modules) to store account keys.

 Financial institutions typically require cryptographic algorithms and modules they use to appear in approved lists of the latest relevant FIPS standard, at